Siftah/get_iplayer/install/arch.md

 ### Web PVR Manager (WPM)

 The WPM is not installed with the get_iplayer package.
-Use the [manual installation procedure](manual).
+Use the [[manual installation procedure|manual]].